-He parked the car and told his passenger that he’d be right back.
+He parked the car and told his passenger that he’d be back shortly.

-Built by Charles Looff, master carver, in 1895, it was the largest and most elaborate of Looff’s creations, the greatest example of the Coney Island Style carousel ever made.
-Sixty-one meticulously carved wooden horses and four ornate chariots had traveled around and around for over a century, delighting children and adults alike.
-Fifty-six of the carved horses were jumpers, so named because they had all four feet off the ground, attached by a pole to a mechanism that allowed the rider to gallop up and down as he rode.
-There was a ring game, too, where riders on the outside of the carousel tried to grab a ring from a dispenser as they passed.
+The grandest Coney Island Style carousel ever made, this 1895 masterpiece was built by master carver Charles Looff and was his largest and most elaborate creation.
+For over a century, sixty-one intricately carved wooden horses and four ornate chariots had traveled around and around, delighting children and adults alike.
+Of the carved horses, fifty-six were jumpers—all four feet suspended and linked to a mechanism allowing the rider to simulate a gallop.
+In addition, there was a ring game: outer carousel riders reached for rings from a dispenser as they passed.
 Most of the rings were iron, but a few were brass.
 A brass ring earned you a free ride.
-He had only gotten the brass ring once.
+In his entire childhood of coming here with his mother, he had only gotten the brass ring once.

 That’s what she’d say.
 “Daddy’s not feeling well.
 Let’s give him some peace and quiet.”

 They’d slip out the back door, walk down to the library and spend a few hours browsing the stacks.
-He’d choose a book, and she’d get a magazine and they’d sit companionably at a table in the corner and read.
-Sometimes, if a study room was free, she’d read aloud to him.
-She’d read classics.
+He’d choose a book, she a magazine, and they’d sit at a table in the corner and read.
+If a study room was free, she’d read aloud to him.
+She had read classics.
 Around the World in Eighty Days, Gulliver’s Travels, Tom Sawyer, and Huckleberry Finn were his favorites.
 He loved it when she read to him, even after he was old enough to read those books himself.

 They’d stay away from home long enough, so that his father would be asleep when they got back.